DSACMS/repo-scaffolder/tier3/{{cookiecutter.project_slug}}/COMMUNITY_GUIDELINES.md

 - Fostering community includes building capacity and making our software and processes accessible to participants with diverse backgrounds and skillsets.
 - Data (and data science) is as important as software and process.
 We build open data sets where possible.
 - We strive for transparency for algorithms and places we might be introducing bias.
-- We prioritize data sets that address community vulnerabilities for programs in Justice40.

 ## Community Guidelines